 BFIAR | “Beyond Five-in-a-Row,” upper elementary literature-based curriculum, ages 8-12 published by Five in a Row |

-BFSU | “Building Foundations of Scientific Understanding,” an elementary science curriculum developed by Bernie Nebel and published by Press for Learning.
-Free support is available at groups.yahoo.com/group/k5science and groups.yahoo.com/group/nebelselementaryeducation. |
+BFSU | “Building Foundations of Scientific Understanding,” an elementary science curriculum developed by Bernie Nebel.
+Support forums are available at BFSU Community |

 BHFHG | “Bigger Hearts for His Glory,” published by “Heart of Dakota“ |